Survey on Evaluation of LLM-based Agents: Agent Capabilities Evaluation

 Multi-step reasoning in LLMs typically involves executing sequential logical operations—typically requiring 3-10 intermediate steps—to arrive at solutions that cannot be derived through single-step inference ~\cite{cobbe2021gsm8k,yang2018hotpotqadatasetdiverseexplainable,suzgun2022bbh}.
 This foundational need for multi-step planning has led to the development of specialized benchmarks and evaluation frameworks that systematically assess these capabilities across diverse domains, including: mathematical reasoning (GSM8K ~\cite{cobbe2021gsm8k}, MATH ~\cite{hendrycks2021MATH}, AQUA-RAT ~\cite{ling2017AQUA}), multi-hop question answering (HotpotQA ~\cite{yang2018hotpotqadatasetdiverseexplainable}, StrategyQA ~\cite{geva2021did}, MultiRC ~\cite{khashabi2018looking}), scientific reasoning (ARC ~\cite{clark2018think}), logical reasoning (FOLIO, P-FOLIO ~\cite{han2024pfolio, han2022folio}) constraint satisfaction puzzles (Game of 24 ~\cite{yao2023tree}), everyday common sense (MUSR ~\cite{sprague2023musr}), and challenging reasoning tasks (BBH ~\cite{suzgun2022bbh}).
 Several of these benchmarks, particularly HotpotQA, ALFWorlds, and Game of 24, have been specifically adapted for evaluating agent-based approaches like ReAct, where planning and calling the tools proposed by the agent are interleaved in interactive problem-solving settings.

 Recent work has developed more specialized frameworks targeting LLM planning capabilities.
-ToolEmu ~\cite{Ruan2023IdentifyingTR} introduces a simulator-based approach for evaluating tool-using agents, revealing that successful planning requires explicit state tracking and the ability to recover from errors.
-The MINT benchmark ~\cite{wang2023mint} evaluates planning in interactive environments, showing that even advanced LLMs struggle with long-horizon tasks requiring multiple steps.
+ToolEmu ~\cite{ruan2024identifyingriskslmagents} introduces a simulator-based approach for evaluating tool-using agents, revealing that successful planning requires explicit state tracking and the ability to recover from errors.
+The MINT benchmark \cite{wang2023mint} evaluates planning in interactive environments, demonstrating that even advanced LLMs struggle with long-horizon tasks that require multiple steps.

 PlanBench ~\cite{valmeekam2023planbench} provides a comprehensive evaluation framework specifically designed to assess planning capabilities in LLM agents across diverse domains, revealing that current models excel at short-term tactical planning but struggle with strategic long-horizon planning.
 Complementing this, AutoPlanBench ~\cite{stein2023autoplanbench} focuses on evaluating planning in everyday scenarios, demonstrating that even SoTA LLM agents lag behind classical symbolic planners.